Neeraj Chopra reaches Portugal, to compete on June 10 | Sports-Games

 - India

 ''Chopra will take part in a competition in Lisbon on June 10.
-We are trying for other events also, including the Karlstad Grand Prix in Sweden on June 22,'' a source in the Athletics Federation of India told PTI on Monday.
+We are trying for other events also, including the Karlstad Grand Prix in Sweden on June 22,'' a source close to Chopra told PTI on Monday.

 Sports Minister appreciated the effort of JSW Group.